Syphon/Processing/README.md

 Processing
 ==========

 Syphon library for Processing 2.0 and up.
+Note that latest revision on master is compatible with 3.0 only.
+Use the [v2 branch](https://github.com/Syphon/Processing/tree/v2) for the last version compatible with 2.0.

 Getting Started:
 ====